-At least half of people with debt problems feel anxious or depressed, so it’s important to do whatever you can to make yourself feel better if you’ve got money worries.
+We know that debt problems and feeling anxious or depressed are linked, so it’s important to do whatever you can to make yourself feel better if you’ve got money worries.

-Getting practical advice is always useful but you should also be aware of the emotional impact of debt.
+Getting practicacol advice is always useful but you should also be aware of the emotional impact of debt.

 Following these tips might not help you get out of debt any quicker but they could help to improve your state of mind…